 Cholesterol is a type of fat (or lipids) in the blood.
 Too much bad cholesterol can block blood vessels and stop blood getting to important organs like your heart.

-Your healthcare team will check your cholesterol at least once a year.
+Your healthcare team will check your cholesterol.
 They’ll tell you what the results mean and if you need to take action to bring it down.

 We’ve got more information on how to manage your cholesterol and keep it at a safe level.